AI voice bots are getting law firms sued. There’s a better way.

 - Trust erosion the moment detection happens

-- Conversion rates tank, especially in legal, where trust is everything
+- Conversion rates decline, especially in legal, where trust is paramount

 The Bar Is Watching

 The ABA now emphasizes AI disclosure in legal marketing.
-Use AI without disclosure?
-That’s a professional responsibility problem.
+Use AI without disclosure, and it becomes a professional responsibility issue.

 It gets worse: